AyanRoy22/AyanRoy22.github.io/README.md

 Hello!
 My name is Ayan Roy.
 I am a data science enthusiast from India.
 I graduated in electronics and communication engineering and am currently pursuing my postgraduate diploma in data science from Praxis Business School.
 During college, I was part of my institute's entrepreneurship and development cell where I got to interact with several business and industry leaders, which helped build my business acumen.
 I was also a part of the robotics club and was involved in various events and competitions. <br>
 During my third year, I was an internship trainee at Ardent Computech where I developed a machine learning project on [Image Processing and Analysis](https://github.com/AyanRoy22/Image-Analysis-and-Colour-Identification). <br>
-For my final year project me and my group developed a Sound Pollution Monitoring System using IoT sensors and the Arduino platform. <br>
+For my final year project me and my group developed a Sound Pollution Monitoring System using IoT sensors and the Arduino platform. <br> <br>

 My academic interests include:
 - machine learning
 - artificial intelligence